atomisthq/docs/docs/quick-start.md

 ## Next steps

-Add your own aspects to your version of org-visualizer.
+Add your own aspects to your version of org-visualizer!
+Use this [tutorial](developer/aspects.md).
 <!-- TODO: put a link to the aspect-creation tutorial here -->

 Try the [Atomist app](https://app.atomist.com) to see up-to-date information about your organization's repositories.